Chapter 6: In the Wilds by the Xap'yu

 A sudden gust of air coaxed Jyevodirr out of his memories, making him blink and attentively look around.

-Of the four quarters of the day, each with nine hours, he could see that it was only nine of the first quarter now.
+Of the four quarters of the day, each with nine hours, he could see that it was presently only nine of the first quarter.
 The sun was still below the horizon, though the sky bore hues of blue and a strip of yellow at the east.
 Far, far above the weakening breeze, patches of clouds burnt the sky orange.
 It was a stark, beautiful morning.

-He loved being able to stroll by the Kip’trresa – beautiful trees that could only be found by the Xap’yu.
-He had loved them from the first time he laid his eyes on them a year ago.
-Back then, when Jyevodirr had first arrived at Xap'yu's banks, his eyes were caught by a broken line of enchanting flames at the distance.
-That crimson line, which he had almost mistaken for fire, was a line of Kip’tressa in full bloom.
+Still, Jyevodirr enjoyed his walk.
+He loved being able to stroll by the Kip’trresa[3] – beautiful trees that could only be found by the Xap’yu.
+He had loved them from the first time he laid his eyes on them.
+Back then, when Jyevodirr had for the first time ventured out to the Xap'yu's banks, his eyes were caught by a broken line of enchanting flames at the distance.
+That crimson line, which he had almost mistaken for fire, was a line of Kip’trresa in full bloom.
 That evening, their crown had also been playing with the golden light of sunset.

 “Hurry up you slowpokes!”
 Jyevodirr bellowed at the top of his lungs.
 “I want to sit at the riverbank!
 The day won’t wait for you two to finish bickering!”